How does your marketing stack up to Super Bowl ads?

 - Clean out the garage

-Multimedia ad vs. to-do list
+Superbowl ad vs. To-do list evaluation

 First let’s evaluate the messages above in terms of importance.
 Let’s say the items on the list in Exhibit 2 are my New Year’s resolutions.